tntchn/chaosmotic-systems-wiki/content/Modes of Thought.md

-written by Mathematician and Philosopher Alfred North Whitehead, *Modes of Thought* compiles his lectures on topics such as [[Importance]], [[Expression]], [[Understanding]], and [[Perspective]].
+written by Mathematician and Philosopher [[Alfred North Whitehead]], *Modes of Thought* compiles his lectures on topics such as [[Importance]], [[Expression]], [[Understanding]], and [[Perspective]].
 Published in 1938, after his landmark text "Process and Reality" in 1929, *Modes of Thought* is a vast discussion on the basis of thought and some of the reasoning behind our constructions of reality and fact.

 #### Contents:
 I. Creative Impulse